Assault of Nancy Kerrigan: Stant's FBI testimony

 Shane Stant first testified about the attack plot after he turned himself in to the FBI on January 14, 1994.
 He was the son of Derrick Smith's wife's sister.
 Stant and his girlfriend also moved to Arizona along with Smith after once serving 15 days in jail for stealing cars.
 He was interested in bodybuilding, martial arts, and helping Smith open his training camp someday.

 When Smith told Stant about his phone call with Eckardt, Stant wanted to know more specifics.
 Eckardt then phoned him to say the plot involved making "an accident happen" to a skater, maybe cutting an Achilles tendon.
 Stant said he would not cut anyone.
 Eckardt then offered more money than Gillooly stated and said more bodyguard work would follow.
 Stant agreed to go to Portland with Smith for a meeting, then he paid $59 for a 21-inch (53 cm) ASP tactical baton from a store called Spy Headquarters.

 On December 29, 1993, Stant agreed to execute the plot and took a flight to Boston, yet discovered he could not rent a car with his girlfriend's credit card.
 He received his own credit card from an evening mail delivery the next day.
 On December 31, Stant drove to Yarmouth, Massachusetts, reaching the Tony Kent Arena that afternoon.
 Nancy Kerrigan had already finished her practice session and departed to Stoneham, Massachusetts for the weekend.
 Stant, thinking Kerrigan would still be training at the arena, frequented the parking lot for two days and relocated his car every half hour.

+On January 3, 1994, he called the Tony Kent Arena and the staff told him that Nancy Kerrigan was travelling to Nationals.
+Stant then drove back to Boston so he could take a 20-hour Greyhound bus trip to Detroit.
+Smith decided to fly to the city too so they could finish the plot together.
+On January 5, Stant and Smith considered injuring Kerrigan's knee at her Westin hotel room in the Renaissance Center.
+They knew the correct room number because Tonya Harding was now in Detroit, and had told the registration clerk she wanted to give Kerrigan a poster at her room.
+Gillooly, still in Portland, then told Stant and Smith the room number.
+However, they later aborted the idea of a hotel-room-attack because they did not have a sure escape route.